 Further information is available at www.cilj.co.uk or you can email the Editors-in-Chief at firstname.lastname@example.org

-Generally, blog posts should not exceed 1500 words, should not rely on footnotes, but may contain hyperlinks.
+Blog posts should be on a topic of international law, should not exceed 1500 words, should not rely on footnotes, but may contain hyperlinks.
 In 2016/2017 we will be working on a turnaround time from submission to initial decision on publication within 10 days.

 Please send any queries to our blog submissions manager email@example.com